Is smart defined by what is said, who is saying it, or how it is said?

 Education is important!

 There have been several instances in the past where breakthrough thinking came from someone with little or no formal education in the specific subject.
 But, in many of those cases the breakthrough came from a tangential approach, that is the application of another field of knowledge to a problem.
-In other words, “looking outside the box” can be help drive disruptive ideas and solutions.
+In other words, “looking outside the box” can help drive disruptive ideas and solutions.
 In almost all cases, the people doing the breakthrough had formal education to support their ground level thinking in the new space, or some relevant experience (discussed below).“Looking outside the box” can help drive disruptive ideas and solutions.
 Please Click To Tweet

 It’s difficult to be smart about physics or mathematics, if you haven’t been educated in their basic theories.
 There is no sign that Randy had any formal education in the relevant fields.